b0xw00d/b0xw00d.github.io/source/_posts/2015-01-11-t6-oop-concepts.markdown

 comments: true
 categories:
 ---
 Class methods are a super important part of the Ruby programming language.
-They allow users to call a method on an instance of a class directly (e.g. String#length).
-Length is a class method contained in the String class of Ruby.
-Therefore, .length can be called on any string and will return the number of characters in that string.
+They allow users to call a method on a class directly as opposed to an instance class which requires a new instance to be called.
+I illustrate this with code below:

 ```ruby
 #defining a class method